Microsoft/azure-docs.pt-pt/articles/backup/use-restapi-update-vault-properties.md

 #### <a name="responses"></a>Respostas

-A resposta bem-sucedida para a operação ' GET ' é mostrada abaixo:
+A resposta bem sucedida para a operação 'GET' é mostrada abaixo:

 |Nome  |Tipo  |Descrição  |
 |---------|---------|---------|